Wick integrals: The Wick product, diagram formulae, and change of chaos

 Since we are working in the commutative setting, the rows as well as the elements inside each row should be considered as unordered.
 An edge is called \emph{flat} if it lies within a single row, and a diagram is called \emph{non-flat} if none of its edges are flat (but the residual set of a non-flat diagram is allowed to lie in a single row).
 Given $\rho \in \mathcal P(I_1,\ldots,I_m)$ we introduce an equivalence relation $\sim_{\rho}$ on the rows $\{1,\ldots,m\}$, given by $i \sim_{\rho} j$ if there exist $H_1,\ldots,H_l \in \rho$ such that $H_1$ intersects row $i$, $H_l$ intersects row $j$, and for $h = 1,\ldots,l-1$, $H_k$ and $H_{k+1}$ intersect a common row.
 This is an equivalence relation whose equivalence classes we call \emph{connected components} of $(\pi, K) \in \mathcal D$ by taking $\rho = \overline \pi$, and we say a diagram is connected if it has a single connected component.
-While it may seem more natural to allow the residual set to be divided across connected components (according to which the second diagram in \autoref{diag:ex} would also be disconnected), the notion of connectedness that will be needed later on is the one we defined, which only depends on the total partition of the diagram.
 We will use subscripts $\mathrm{NF},\mathrm{C}$ to refer respectively to the subset of non-flat and connected diagrams, combining these if necessary.
-We comment that the graphical notation is lacking in the case in which the random variables $X$ are not centred, since in that case an edge can also be a singleton, indistinguishable from a single node.
-Besides \autoref{ex:pois}, we will not consider any more examples in which $X$ is not centred, so the graphical notation can safely relied upon; nevertheless, these definitions and the results that follow continue to hold in the non-centred case.
+We comment that the graphical notation is slightly lacking in the case in which the random variables $X$ are not centred, since in that case an edge can also be a singleton, indistinguishable from a single node.

 \begin{remark} These diagrams are similar to those used by \cite{PT}, but different in their specifics.
-Their notion of non-flatness is stronger than the one used here, i.e.\ edges may not have more than one node per row.
-Also, their notion of contraction is different to ours (\say{identifying variables} instead of more generally \say{integrating them out}).
+Their notion of non-flatness is stronger than the one used here, i.e.\ edges may not have more than one node per row, and the notion of contraction is different.
 These differences are the result of different objectives: they do not study Wick products, rather they focus on the completely random measures of \cite{RW97} and their iterated Wiener-type integrals.
-These measures exclude processes with correlated increments, such as fractional Brownian motion. \end{remark}
+These measures exclude processes with correlated increments, which we will be able to treat. \end{remark}

 We now associate polynomials to diagrams.
 Given $D = (\pi, K) \in \mathcal D$, we set

 This definition coincides with the one in \cite{Giraitis_1986} for total diagrams, in which case $X^D = X^{\dia D} = \ka[X]^D \in \mathbb R$.
 We recall their main result on combinatorics of diagrams. \begin{proposition}[{\cite[Theorem 4]{Giraitis_1986}}] \end{proposition}